Changsha

 - Day 01

 Begin the morning at the Hunan Museum, where the Mawangdui silk banner, Lady Dai and the lacquerware run as a single household across the second floor.
-A relaxed lunch follows in the old downtown, with the afternoon eased into Orange Isle, the route timed so the granite Mao at the head of the island catches the lowering light.
-As evening falls, the walk continues into Taiping Old Street for a guided six-stop tasting with the charcoal grills firing for the night.
+A relaxed lunch follows in the old downtown.
+As the afternoon eases, walk Du Fu Pavilion on the east bank, then cross to Orange Isle for the lowering light on the granite Mao.
+As evening falls, the day finishes around Wuyi Square and Huangxing Pedestrian Street, with a sugar-oil rice cake and stinky tofu fresh from the fryer.

 - Hunan Museum